SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 questions:
 - "Why are metadata important in research software?"
 - "What are good metadata?"
-- "Which are the most commonly used platforms for registering research softwaetadata."
+- "Which are the most commonly used platforms for registering research software data."
 objectives:
-- "Understand the importance of metadata."
+- "Understand the importance of metadata"
-- "Understand why meta-data are necessary for software discoverability."
+- "Understand why metadata are necessary for software discoverability"
-- "Have a clear concept of what good metadata entail."
+- "Have a clear concept of what good metadata entail"
-- "Use one of the existing platforms to upload metadata."
+- "Use one of the existing platforms to upload metadata"
 keypoints:
 - "Metadata is for finding software and documentation for understanding software."
 - "Metadata is essential in making research software findable."